 Literally means: Neither fur nor feather

-And finally, a sneak peek at the kind of cool content you’ll get in the latest app!
-It is a way to wish someone good luck in Russian, and you’ll find out about how it came to be, and why people still use it in one of our bonus items.
-We won’t spoil the answer for you, but here’s a hint: this expression has its origins in hunting… Download the MosaLingua Russian app this week and find out more.
+And finally, here’s a sneak peek at the kind of cool content you’ll find in our app!
+This is a way to wish someone good luck in Russian.
+Find out how it came about and why people still use it in one of the bonuses you can unlock by learning flashcards with your app.
+We won’t spoil the answer for you, but here’s a hint: this expression has its origins in hunting… Download the MosaLingua Russian app to find out more.

 To master these idioms and more, download the MosaLingua Learn Russian app.
 Our team worked hard to develop the most useful content, fun bonus items, and even a lesson that will teach you how to read the Cyrillic alphabet in just a few hours.
 You can also take a look at the online Russian learning resources we’ve compiled.
 We included e-books, online TV, radio, podcasts, movie recommendations, and more. До скорого!